weikinhuang/dotfiles/REFERENCE.md

 gz               => Get the gzip'ed filesize

-dataurl          => Create a data URL from an image
+dataurl          => Create a data URL from an image genpasswd        => Generate a random string of a certain length

 unix2date        => Convert a unix timestamp to a date string (unix2date 1234567890 => Fri, Feb 13, 2009  6:31:30 PM)
 date2unix        => Convert a date string to a unix timestamp (date2unix Fri, Feb 13, 2009  6:31:30 PM => 1234567890)